telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListSortingSettings.md

 ## Properties

-###  SortToolTip `String`

-Gets or sets the tooltip that will be displayed when you hover the sorting button
-            and there is no sorting applied.

 ###  SortedAscToolTip `String`

 Gets or sets the tooltip that will be displayed when you hover the sorting button